awurst3/CPE322/README.md

 ## Neural Network Architecture

 Because the input data is text-based, an RNN makes sense to use in order to classify the reviews.
 The first hidden layer in the model is a word embedding layer.
 This layer's role is to represent each word with an *n*-dimensional vector, where *n* can be tuned based on the number of features that need to be captured.
 In this project, *n* was selected to be 16 due to the length of the reviews, but further tuning may show a better value instead.
-Following the embedding layer is a dropout layer, which is used to regularize the network and prevent ovefitting.
-The dropout factor was set to 0.5, and can be experimented with just like the embedding dimension.
+Following the embedding layer is a dropout layer, which is used to regularize the network and prevent overfitting.
+The dropout factor was set to 0.5 and can be experimented with just like the embedding dimension.

 Next, a series of long short-term memory (LSTM) layers is used.
 More specifically, two bidirectional LSTM (BLSTM) layers are used together, each with another dropout layer following their outputs.
-Each BLSTM layer is broken up into a forward-propogating layer of LSTM cells and a backwards-propogating layer of LSTM cells.
+Each BLSTM layer is broken up into a forward-propagating layer of LSTM cells and a backwards-propagating layer of LSTM cells.
 Each pair of corresponding forward and backward LSTM cells produce a single output that incorporates context in the text.
 Again, the dropout layers are placed to prevent overfitting.

 ## Results

 After splitting the 1600 data examples into 85% training/validation and 15% testing, the model's accuracy was 87.5%.
+This can be further improved by tuning the hyperparameters and model design to find better solutions.

 ___
 I pledge my honor that I have abided by the Stevens Honor System